 - Accurate: This test is 98 percent accurate and tests for a pregnancy-specific protein not progesterone, like some other pregnancy tests.
 With accuracy as high as ultrasound, pregnancy testing can help shorten calving intervals and improve the bottom line.

-- Affordable: The test is economical at only $3.50 a sample.
+- Affordable: The test is economical.

 - Timely: The test can be used to improve reproductive performance by detecting open and pregnant animals at 28 days post-breeding and 60 days post-calving.